This bus stop doubles as a kids’ playground

 “Stories” consists of a climbable wooden deck with embedded images of familiar objects, like a book and the sun, designed to help kids create and narrate original stories.
 “Hidden Figures” is a metal sculpture with hidden images like fruit and shapes designed to exercise spatial skills.
 By reading the shadows on the ground, families can find figures that shift as the sun moves across the sky.
 “Jumping Feet” is a version of hopscotch that requires executive function skills like attention, memory and self-control.
 And the “Puzzle Wall” is a series of four puzzles featuring different images of important figures and events chosen by the neighborhood civic association.
 It also fosters spatial skills.

 The project involved hiring and training community members to observe adults and children using the space.
-They found that caregivers and children at the location interacted more – both with one another and with the space – than they did before the installation was created.
+They found that caregivers and children at the location interacted more–both with one another and with the space – than they did before the installation was created.
 In fact, the level of interaction was similar to that at a neighborhood playground a few blocks away.

 Play-and-Learn libraries